 Lastly I would add that Budapest is a great city to visit, so you can definitely keep busy between treatments.
 If you’re considering a visit to Kreativ Dental and have any questions do feel free to ask in the comments below.

 Prepare payment method in advance.
 There are multiple payment methods available (cash, card and bank transfer).
 Card payments are made in Hungarian Forints, and therefore it’s best to bring a card that doesn’t charge for foreign transactions.
-After the trip I signed up with Metro Bank, and their debit cards are awesome because they don’t charge on foreign purchases or withdrawals, you just pay the Visa exchange rate at the time.
+After the trip I signed up with the UK’s Metro Bank, and their debit cards are awesome because they don’t charge on foreign purchases or withdrawals, you just pay the Visa exchange rate at the time.